 Vitamin K2 is very important for heart health, apart from its well-known benefits for bones.
 A major way it helps the heart is by preventing calcification in the arteries and other soft tissues.
 Calcification, where calcium builds up in the arteries, is a major risk factor for arteriosclerosis, a condition that can lead to heart attacks and strokes.
 Vitamin K2 activates certain proteins that bind calcium to bones, preventing it from accumulating in the arteries and helping keep them flexible and healthy.

-Research has shown that eating more Vitamin K2 can lower the risk of coronary heart disease, probably because it helps prevent the hardening of arteries.
+Some research suggests that Vitamin K2 may support cardiovascular health by preventing arterial calcification.
 This happens through its effect on a protein called matrix GLA protein (MGP), which is very good at stopping arterial calcification.
 Without Vitamin K2, MGP doesn't work, so it's important to get enough of this vitamin to protect the heart.

 Synergistic effects for heart health

-The combined effects of nattokinase and Vitamin K2 in natto work together to help keep the heart healthy.
+The combined properties of nattokinase and Vitamin K2 in natto may support cardiovascular health.
 Nattokinase helps reduce the formation of blood clots, and Vitamin K2 prevents the arteries from hardening.
 This makes natto a powerful food for protecting against common heart diseases.
 Including natto in your diet is a smart way to not only improve gut health but also boost heart health, supporting a healthier life.

 Incorporating natto into your diet